 4. In The Mouth of Madness (1994) – Another acid trip of a film.
 You actually feel psychologically damaged when you come out of the theater.
 And, like all true horror films, order is not restored in the end of this one, either.
 Chaos simply subsides for a moment before the credits roll.
 Just looking at the poster makes me want to watch it again.
 Hold on, I’ll be right back.

 5. Christine (1983) – This one veers dangerously close to dark comedy.
 It’s not one of my favorite King books and it’s not one of my favorite Carpenter films, but it’s more watchable than some of the others down this list.
 The car was a too obvious metaphor for drug addiction and the story had all the right beats, but no heart.

 6. Prince of Darkness (1987) – A lot of people like this, but it feels rickety and low budget to me.
 Carpenter mostly worked with lesser budgets so he could maintain control, but none of his other movies show the cracks quite so much.
 A lot of one-take acting in this one, too.

 7. Halloween III Season of the Witch (1982) – According to Carpenter, he and Debra Hill made Halloween and went to Europe to work on the next thing.
 They didn’t originally imagine it would become a series, but when they heard about Friday the 13th going into franchise mode, they thought it would be better to make Halloween an anthology series with each entry being a different story centered around the holiday.
 I mean, why tell the same story over and over again?

 Because, apparently, a lot of people like that.
+Who knew?

 This movie didn’t do well because people came expecting Michael Myers and got something completely different.
 Also because this is not a good movie.
 Like Prince of Darkness, it’s so obviously low budget and there’s so much one-take acting going on, that it belongs with home-brew flicks like Last House on the Left not classy horror films like Halloween.